t-bucchi/minipro/README.md

 ## Prerequisites

 You'll need some sort of Linux or MacOS machine.
 Other Unices may work, though that is untested.
-You will need version 1.0.16 or greater of libusb.
+You will need version 1.0.16 or greater of libusb and version 1.2 or greater of libb64.
+Earlier verions may work, but are untested.

 ## Installation on Linux